Email WV Code

 (3) Reviewing and updating any comprehensive plan at no less than five-year intervals;

-(6) Keeping in place a formal building permit and review system which provides a process to regulate the authorization of applications relating to construction or structural modification.
-The county shall adopt, pursuant to section three-n, article one of this chapter, the state building code into any such building permit and review system; and
+(5) Keeping in place a formal building permit and review system which provides a process to regulate the authorization of applications relating to construction or structural modification.
+The county shall adopt, pursuant to §7-1-3n of this code, the state building code into any such building permit and review system; and

 (A) Developing and maintaining a list within the county of particular sites with development potential;